jingzhian/mkdocs-md-notes/docs/urorenal.md

         Side effect of alpha blockers: feeling tired or sleepy.

     -   In general, if bladder outlet obstruction is creating a risk for upper urinary tract injury such as hydronephrosis, renal insufficiency, or lower urinary tract injury such as urinary retention, recurrent urinary tract infection, or bladder decompensation; surgical intervention is needed.
-Surgery also should be considered if combination treatment fails to improve symptoms of BPH.
+Surgery also should be considered if combination treatment fails to improve symptoms of BPH.'

+### Prostate Cancer 前列腺癌

 Testicular and Penil Conditions
 -------------------------------